 Finally, you are also going to need betta fish food.
 You can buy tropical fish flakes or fish pellets.
 Just ensure that they are designed for carnivorous betta fish, that the food has a high protein count, minimal ash, and lots of natural ingredients.

 You can also feed them some brine shrimp, daphnia, Mysis shrimp, and various insects, plus some boiled and peeled peas and cucumbers too.
+Just be sure to maintain the correct feeding schedule, that's important.

 There you have it folks, literally everything you need for a betta fish.
 As long as you get a good size tank, fill it with dechlorinated water get some lights, a heater, and a good filter, some substrate and plants, plus some high quality fish food, you are ready to have a pet betta fish.